leandrogoe/leandrogoe.github.io/_posts/2024-05-26-checking-microservice-contracts.md

 Note that all these decorators, unlike what happens with our previous JSDoc example, **actually define the service behaviour** and are not separate artifacts that will need to be maintained on top of our implementation.

 That said, while originally intended to define *behaviour*, these artifacts can also be repurposed to output an *specification*.
 That's where the `@nestjs/swagger` package comes into play.
-By simply adding a few lines of code to your application bootstrapping, you can ensure an openAPI specification is published in one of the application paths and/or written to a file:
+By simply adding a few lines of code to your application bootstrapping, you can ensure an OpenAPI specification is published in one of the application paths and/or written to a file:

 ```typescript
 import { NestFactory } from '@nestjs/core';